frankheat/offsecnotes/content/android/network interception/index.md

 In the host name field set burp suite proxy with `http` protocol: e.g. `http://192.168.1.90` and port number.

 {{< hint style=warning >}}
-**Warning**: If **your proxy is unreachable**, try changing the emulator version.
+If **your proxy is unreachable**, try changing the emulator version.
 You can find other versions here: https://developer.android.com/studio/emulator_archive.
 {{< /hint >}}

 ### HTTP Interception with VPN (Rethink app)

 {{< hint style=warning >}}
-**Warning**: This method is not recommended when using the Android Studio emulator.
+This method is not recommended when using the Android Studio emulator.
 Strange things could happen.
 {{< /hint >}}

 **Requirement**: the proxy certificate must be installed in the system certificate store.